 The traditional choice for flavor and versatility.
-Buttercream frosting is softer and more spreadable than most icings.
+Vanilla buttercream frosting is softer and more spreadable than most icings.
 Use for icing cakes, piping borders, writing, flowers, etc. Buttercream can also be prepared with all shortening, resulting in a pure white icing.

-In large bowl, beat shortening and butter with electric mixer until light and fluffy.
-Beat in
+In large bowl, beat 1/2 cup shortening and 1/2 cup butter with electric mixer until light and fluffy.
+Beat in 1 teaspoon vanilla extract.

-Gradually add milk; beat at medium speed until light and fluffy.
+Gradually add 2 tablespoons of milk; beat at medium speed until light and fluffy.

-For thin (spreading) consistency icing, add 2 tablespoons light corn syrup, water or milk.
+For thin spreadable icing: Add 2 tablespoons light corn syrup, water or milk.

-For Pure White Icing (stiff consistency), omit butter; substitute an additional 1/2 cup shortening for butter and add 1/2 teaspoon No-Color Butter Flavor.
+For pure white stiff buttercream icing: Omit butter; substitute an additional 1/2 cup shortening for butter and add 1/2 teaspoon No-Color Butter Flavor.
 Add up to 4 tablespoons light corn syrup, water or milk to thin for icing cakes.

 Keep bowl covered with a damp cloth until ready to use.